hashgraph/hedera-services/docs/intellij-quickstart.md

     <img src="assets/jdk-17.png"/>
 </p>

-Open the Gradle tool window, and run `Tasks/build/assemble` in the root project:
+Run the Gradle `assemble` task in the root project (for example, via the IntelliJ Gradle tool window).

 This will both,
 <ol>